mrblightning/docosaurus-scribe/docs/ci-integration/jenkins.md

 Important to note that this is for Jenkins over Kubernetes only.

 In order for the integration with Scribe Hub to work you must first make sure you have the secrets provided for you at the <a href='https://beta.hub.scribesecurity.com/producer-products'>'add project'</a> page.
-Of the provided secrets, `clientid` and `clientsecret` are identical for all your future projects and `projectkey` is unique for this particular project only.
+Of the provided secrets, `clientid` and `clientsecret` are identical for all your future projects and `productkey` is unique for this particular project only.

 ## Adding new credentials in Jenkins